nicklockwood/Expression/README.md

 You create an `Expression` instance by passing a string containing your expression, and (optionally) any or all of the following:

 * A set of configuration options - used to enabled or disable certain features
-* A dictionary of named constants - this is the simplest way to specify predefined constants
+* A dictionary of named constants - this is the simplest and most efficient way to specify predefined constants
+* A dictionary of named array constants - this is the simplest and most efficient way to specify predefined arrays of related values
 * A dictionary of symbols and callback functions - this is the most efficient way to provide custom functions or operators
 * A custom Evaluator function - this is the most flexible solution, and can support dynamic variable or function names

 You can then calculate the result by calling the `Expression.evaluate()` function.

 By default, Expression already implements most standard math functions and operators, so you only need to provide a custom symbol dictionary or evaluator function if your app needs to support additional functions or variables.
-You can mix and match implementations, so if you have some custom constants and some custom functions or operators, you can provide separate constants and symbols dictionaries.
+You can mix and match implementations, so if you have some custom constants or arrays and some custom functions or operators, you can provide separate constants and symbols dictionaries.

 Here are some examples: